-Chinese New Year Beijing – Top Things to Do During the Festival 2019
+Chinese New Year in Beijing – Spring Festival Gala (+ Food!!)

 Beijing’s numerous temple fairs make essential visiting for those wanting to get a feel for traditional Spring Festival celebrations.